golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-stream.md

 Golioth also includes a LightDB State for persistent, mutable data.
 We will look at that feature in the next example.

-## Device Services: Change the frequency of readings
+### Settings Service: Change the frequency of readings

 Imagine you have 100 sensors in the field and wanted to update the rate at which they take their readings.
 This demo is set up to take advantage of the Golioth Settings Service, which can update a setting for all devices in the fleet with a single click, or target them individually or in groups.

 Navigate to your device on [the Golioth Console](https://console.golioth.io/)